-With reference to the geographical location of the activities during the year 2016 the Company wrote premium only in Italy on a Freedom of Service basis.
-The amount of assumed premiums, written gross premiums, claims paid and expenses, broken down by geographic area, as per the QRT Report S.05.02.01 annexed.
+With reference to the geographical location of the activities during the year 2024, the Company wrote premiums only in Italy on a Freedom of Service basis.
+The amount of assumed premiums, written gross premiums, claims paid and expenses, broken down by geographic area, as per the QRT Report \$.05.02.01 annexed.